SumoLogic/sumologic-documentation/docs/search/logreduce/understand-the-logreduce-relevance-column.md

 logreduce.
 :::

-The **LogReduce Relevance** column displays a numerical score for a signature, predicting which signatures could be most meaningful to a user.
+The **LogReduce &reg Relevance** column displays a numerical score for a signature, predicting which signatures could be most meaningful to a user.
 The Relevance value is computed using your history of [feedback](../logreduce/influence-the-logreduce-outcome.md (**Thumbs Up** and **Thumbs Down**) and the instances when you’ve chosen to view the details of signatures.

 LogReduce uses the similarity of signature content (the words in a signature) to predict relevance for signatures, even if a signature hasn’t yet been promoted or demoted a specific signature.
 For example, if a user has promoted a number of signatures that contain the word “database” then new signatures containing “database” will be scored higher.